puhach/alter-season/app/alter-season-cli/README.md

 cmake --build . --config Release
 ```

+Build configuration type should match the LibTorch version (debug or release) which is used.

 When you are on Windows using Visual Studio, you can Torch_DIR and OpenCV_DIR in CMakeSettings.json.
 When adding a release configuration, configurationType is set to "RelWithDebInfo" by default.
 It seems to be incompatible with release version of LibTorch.
 Change configurationType to "Release" or use the debug version of LibTorch.